TurakhiaLab/metaWEPP/README.md

 **Step 5:**  Analyze Results

-All results can be found in the `WEPP/results/rsva_a` directory.
+The classification distribuction can be found in "results/rsv_a/classification_proportions.png".
+WEPP results can be found in the `WEPP/results/rsva_a` directory.

 ## <a name="usage"></a> Usage Guide: